-Managing log events can be a challenge with cloud computing services for a number of reasons, not least the sheer volume of datapoints, as well as the number of applications involved, and reverse engineering identified errors to their source for correction.
+This is important, as managing log events can be a challenge with cloud computing services for a number of reasons.
+Firstly, there is the sheer volume of data points but also complicating matters are the number of applications involved, plus reverse engineering identified errors to their source for correction.

-Cloud logging services aim to make everything easier to manage by providing an interface through which your logs are routed so that the data they contain can be more easily sorted and subjected to reporting and analytics for information.
+Cloud logging services aim to simplify managing everything by providing an interface through which logs are routed, so the data they contain can be more easily sorted and subjected to reporting and analytics for information.

-Here then are the best services we've found for cloud logging and management.
+Here then are the best cloud logging and management services currently available.

-- We've also highlighted the best cloud web hosting services
+- We've also highlighted the best cloud brokers.

 Azure Monitor is Microsoft's cloud-based tool for providing a comprehensive way to monitor applications, network, and infrastructure.
 As you'd expect, it works with other Azure services to provide a focused overview from data and logs collected from a range of services, whether based in Azure or on-premises.